Collaboration and Education allows Eyeshine Veterinary to provide excellent Ophthalmology service to pets and their people!

 Eyeshine Veterinary follows a patient-centered team-based healthcare model, which means we collaborate with the members of each patient’s healthcare team: Eyeshine Veterinary, Primary Care Veterinarian, and the Pet Family.
 Together we can formulate the best possible care for each individual patient.
 As an independent veterinary practice, Eyeshine Veterinary is free to recommend any treatment, diagnostic, medication, or procedure that is truly best for every patient.
 Eyeshine Veterinary prides itself on being honest, positive, and approachable in all aspects of your pet’s care.
 If you have any questions, please do not hesitate to ask.

-The Eyeshine Veterinary Team includes Dr. Zoe Reed – board-certified veterinary ophthalmologist and owner of Eyeshine Veterinary – and the amazing Eyeshine Tech Team of Michele, Debbie, Lesa, Lesley, and Heather.
-More than half of the team worked together during Dr. Reed’s residency.
-When they heard she was opening Eyeshine Veterinary – the techs joined Dr. Reed to create a patient-centered practice that uses evidence-based medicine in an environment of education and true compassion.
-We strive to make the world a better place by caring for animals and the people who love them.
+The Eyeshine Veterinary Team includes Dr. Zoe Reed – Board-Certified Veterinary Ophthalmologist and owner of Eyeshine Veterinary.
+Dr. Reed is grateful to have a superstar team of veterinary technicians with special training on veterinary eye issues and treatments, along with an outstanding client services team to help care for our clients and patients.
+Dr. Reed has worked hard to create a patient-centered practice that uses evidence-based medicine in an environment of education and true compassion.
+We strive to “make the world a better place by caring for animals and the people who love them.”

 Thank you for choosing Eyeshine Veterinary for your pet’s ophthalmology needs.